Coloring ideas for Beaver

 Beavers usually have thick brown fur, but you can add your own twist with warm tones like chestnut, chocolate, or rusty red.
 Their tails are flat and scaly, so try coloring them dark brown or even grey with a bit of texture.
 Their big front teeth are perfect for a light yellow or white.
 For the background, think about forest greens, woodsy browns, and flowing blues for rivers and streams.
 Don’t forget to color in the logs, trees, and a cozy dam too!

-On the back of the page, why not try writing some fun facts about the Beaver, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Beaver, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Beaver?